Sean O'Donnell: Professional

 In the off-season, O'Donnell became a free agent and signed with the Boston Bruins.
 In his first season as a Bruin, O'Donnell recorded NHL career-highs with 22 assists and 25 points in 80 games.
 After three seasons in Boston, he became a free agent once more and signed with the Phoenix Coyotes.
 For the second time in his career, he was dealt at the trade deadline in his first season with a new club, as the Coyotes traded him to the Mighty Ducks of Anaheim in exchange for Joël Perrault.
 The following season, in 2006–07, O'Donnell won a Stanley Cup with the Ducks.

 After another season with the Ducks, in which O'Donnell played in his 900th NHL game on January 18, 2008, against his former team, the Minnesota Wild, he was traded in the 2008 off-season to the Los Angeles Kings for a draft pick in 2009.
 Playing in his first season back with the Kings, O'Donnell then reached the 1,000-game mark on March 14, 2009, against the San Jose Sharks at the HP Pavilion in San Jose.

 On July 1, 2010, O'Donnell signed a one-year contract with the Philadelphia Flyers.

 O'Donnell signed a one-year contract worth $850,000 with the Chicago Blackhawks on July 1, 2011.

 After 17 seasons in the NHL, O'Donnell announced his retirement on January 16, 2013.

 Personal life

-O'Donnell grew up in Ottawa, Ontario, and has a younger brother, Mark, who also played professional hockey.
-Mark grew up to marry Amanda Carkner and have three kids, Nolan, Emmerson and Kane.
-Sean also has a younger sister, Tracey.
+O'Donnell grew up in Ottawa, Ontario, and has a younger sister, Tracey and a younger brother, Mark, who also played professional hockey.

 On July 11, 2009, Sean married wife Laura Marie Buka in Detroit, Michigan.

 While injured with Boston, O'Donnell did some pre- and post-game TV host work on NESN.
 In 2013, after his retirement from professional hockey, he returned to the Los Angeles Kings organization to work both in the team's hockey development department and as an analyst on the team's television broadcasts.
 He has also been involved in numerous charities throughout his career and enjoys working with the Boys & Girls Clubs of America.